ianMuchesia/inventory-management-system/ReadMe.md

    ```

 2. Set up the database:
-   - Find `InventoryManagementSQL.sql` in the root directory
+   - Find `InventoryManagementSQL` in the root directory
    - Execute the script in your SQL Server environment
    - The database will be created as `InventoryDB`